irsyadramadhan/recipe-app-backend/README.md

 # be-recipe-app

-is a backend applications that serve resources to recipe app
+Backend application that provides resources for the recipe-app and the recipe-app-mobile.

 ## Tech Stack
 - Node JS